Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/lifo/lifo.md

 ## Operation

+The LIFO consists of two main components: a controller that manages the pointer and status flags, and a single-port RAM for data storage.

-The LIFO maintains an internal memory array indexed by a single stack pointer that tracks the current top of the stack.
+The **controller** maintains a single stack pointer that tracks the current top of the stack.
+It generates the memory interface signals and calculates the status flags.
+The controller doesn't store any data, only control state.
+When simultaneous read and write occur, the controller implements a combinational bypass to provide the written data directly to the read output, since the single-port RAM would not support simultaneous access to different addresses.

+The **single-port RAM** provides a single access port with combinational reads.
+The use of a single-port RAM is efficient for LIFO because reads and writes always target adjacent locations (top of stack), and simultaneous operations can be handled by the controller's bypass logic.

-For **write operation**, when `write_enable` is asserted, `write_data` is stored at the location pointed to by the stack pointer, and the stack pointer is incremented to point to the next available position.
+For **write operation**, when `write_enable` is asserted, the controller directs the RAM to store `write_data` at the location pointed to by the stack pointer, and the stack pointer is incremented to point to the next available position.

 There is no safety mechanism against writing when full.
 The stack pointer will be incremented beyond the valid range, potentially overwriting data and corrupting the full and empty flags, breaking the LIFO.

-For **read operation**, the `read_data` output continuously provides the data at the top of the stack (stack pointer minus one).
+For **read operation**, the `read_data` output continuously provides the data at the top of the stack (stack pointer minus one) from the RAM.
 When `read_enable` is asserted, the stack pointer is decremented to expose the previous entry as the new top.

 There is no safety mechanism against reading when empty.
 The stack pointer will be decremented below zero, causing undefined behavior and corrupting the full and empty flags, breaking the LIFO.